BBoshra/A-pipeline-to-enhance-animal-vehicle-collision-analysis-in-crash-report-dataset/README.md

 ## Overview

-This project introduces a comprehensive pipeline for analyzing crash report datasets related to animal-vehicle collisions (AVCs).
-The pipeline includes steps for:

-1. **Data Cleaning**: Removing outliers, duplicates, irrelevant features, and addressing missing values.
-2. **Data Quality Control**: Ensuring temporal and spatial consistency within the dataset.
-3. **Feature Selection**: Identifying statistically significant features using variance thresholds, Theil's U association index, and Chi-square tests.
-4. **Contributing Factor Analysis**: Highlighting features crucial for predictive modeling.

-The pipeline was applied to North Dakota crash report data, improving dataset integrity, runtime efficiency, and predictive analysis reliability.
+Animal-vehicle collisions (AVCs) represent a significant challenge globally, leading to road safety concerns, ecological disruptions, and substantial property damage.
+Police crash reports are a primary data source for studying AVCs, but these datasets are often plagued by inconsistencies, missing information, and poor-quality data due to variations in reporting policies, especially in rural areas.
+To address these issues, this repository provides a robust pipeline that:

+1. **Prepares and Cleans Data**: Outlier detection, duplicate removal, and skewed sample proportion adjustments ensure the dataset’s reliability.
+2. **Ensures Data Quality**: Implements temporal and spatial checks to identify inconsistencies stemming from reporting policy changes or other factors.
+3. **Selects Features Strategically**: Uses advanced statistical tools like Theil’s U association index, Chi-square tests, and variance thresholding to retain only the most informative features.
+4. **Analyzes Contributing Factors**: Identifies and ranks the most significant factors impacting AVCs, such as light conditions, speed limits, and temporal patterns.

+This pipeline was applied to crash report data from North Dakota, where AVCs are particularly prevalent due to the region's diverse wildlife and extensive rural road networks.
+The pipeline achieved:

+- A 3.95% reduction in sample size and an 88.9% reduction in feature size.
+- Improved runtime efficiency for association analysis by 92.46%.
+- Enhanced integrity and spatiotemporal alignment of the dataset, enabling more accurate predictive modeling and analysis.

 ---

-## Features
+## Pipeline

 - **Data Preprocessing**:
   - Outlier detection and removal.